 3. As with all other hearing boards, the result of a graduate hearing board, under this process, may be appealed to the University Conduct Council appellate body.

-4. Academic dishonesty cases concerning graduate students at the Cox School of Business, the Dedman School of Law, the Perkins School of Theology and the Lyle School of Engineering are handled separately through processes established at each of those schools.
+4. Academic dishonesty cases concerning graduate students at the Cox School of Business, the Dedman School of Law, and the Perkins School of Theology are handled separately through processes established at each of those schools.

 C. Interfraternity Council (IFC) Hearing Board